firesidetoolkit/firesidetoolkit.github.io/support.md

 On the right side of the "Dialogues" tab of the "Edit Path" screen, click the "Choose Path Image" button.
 You will be prompted to select the file location of the image you would like to use (.jpg, .jpeg, .jpe, .jfif, .png files only).
 Once you press "Ok," the image will appear above the button.
-Click the "Save" button at the bottom right of any of the tabs on this screen to save the image.
+Click the "Save" button at the bottom right of any of the tabs on this screen to save the image to the Path.

 ### Selecting Background Sound of a Path
 On the right side of the "Dialogues" tab of the "Edit Path" screen, check the "Use Background Music" box.